Omishi Magical Theater: Risky Safety: Voices

-Manga before Anime
+Manga before anime

-There are 3 manga publications that were issued before this anime under the same name (Omishi Magical Theater: Risky Safety), created by Rei Omishi.
+There are three manga publications that were issued before this anime under the same name (Omishi Magical Theater: Risky Safety), created by Rei Omishi.

 There are a few differences between the manga and the anime.
-The greatest difference is that the stories in the manga do not concentrate on one person (i.e. Risky and Safety travel around), where the anime is focused on Moe Katsuragi.
+The greatest difference is that the stories in the manga do not concentrate on one person (i.e. Risky and Safety travel around), while anime is focused on Moe Katsuragi.